chee-zaram/kataposis/README.md

 	// Process fetched log entries
 	for _, entry := range entries {
 		// Do something with each log entry fmt.Printf("Message: %s, Timestamp: %s\n", entry.GetMsg(), entry.GetTimestamp())
 	}
 }
 ```

-You can retrieve the value of each field using the methods of the `log.Entry`
+You can retrieve the value of each field using the methods of the
-struct prefixed with `Get`.
+`kataposis.LogEntry` struct, usually prefixed with `Get`.

-> NB: If any argument is set to its default value during quering, the argument
+> NB: If any argument is set to its default value during fetching, the argument
-> will not be included in the query.
+> will not be included in the query condition.

 #### Database Schema